zhongfu/tp/docs/UserGuide.md

 * The maximum value for the duration of a job is 1,000,000 hours.

 * Multiple jobs of the same name can be added.
-These jobs can be differentiated by their internal ID and the order at which they were added, although practically it can easily result in confusion.
-Instead, it is recommended that a user differentiates jobs through naming to avoid any difficulties.
+These jobs can then be differentiated by their internal ID, the order in which they were added, and the employees that were assigned to it, although practically it can easily result in confusion.
+It is thus recommended that a user differentiates jobs through naming to avoid any confusion.

 </div>

-#### `find`: Search for a job by name
+#### `find`: Find jobs by name

-Finds all jobs by a certain name.
+Finds all jobs that have the given keyword(s) in their names or tags, and lists them in the employee table.

+If multiple keywords are entered, only entries that match **all** keywords are returned.

+Keywords are case-insensitive.

-Format: `find NAME`
+Format: `find KEYWORD [MORE_KEYWORDS]...`

 Examples:

-`find Painting` finds all the jobs with 'Painting' in its name
+* `find Painting` finds all jobs with 'Painting' in their names.
+* `find paint istana` finds all jobs with 'paint' **and** 'istana' in their names.

 ![before](images/screenshots/find/before.png)
 ![after](images/screenshots/find/after.png)

 #### `list`: List all jobs

-Lists all the jobs you have created, including jobs that have been paid for and those that have not been paid for yet.
+Lists all the jobs added to the application, including jobs that have been paid for and those that have not been paid for yet.

 Format: `list`

-Example: `list` lists all the jobs you have created
+Example: `list` shows all jobs.

 #### `delete`: Delete a job

-Deletes the job that was referred to by the index.<br>
+Deletes the job with the given index.

 <div markdown="block" class="alert alert-warning">